-Since its independence, France deployed an unprecedented air-sea task force for the reason to 'ensure the territorial integrity of this newly independent state' because of fear of invasion by Ethiopia or Somalia.
-Both had expansionist designs on the budding country, became a determinant of Djibouti's Defense policy, and 40 years later, Djibouti remains under the French Defense umbrella.263 There are several foreign military bases in Djibouti, including hosting the United States's the Combined Joint Task Force-Horn of Africa (CJTF- HOA) at Camp Lemonnier since 2002.
+Since Djibouti's independence, France deployed an unprecedented air-sea task force for the reason to 'ensure the territorial integrity of this newly independent state' and because of fear of invasion by Ethiopia or Somalia.
+Both had expansionist designs on the budding country, and this has become a determinant factor in Djibouti's Defense policy, and 40 years later, Djibouti remains under the French Defense umbrella.
+There are several foreign military bases in Djibouti, including hosting the United States's the Combined Joint Task Force-Horn of Africa (CJTF-HOA) at Camp Lemonnier since 2002.
 Additionally, the EU, China, India, Saudi Arabia, Japan, Germany, Italy, and Spain base their troops in Djibouti.